 Of all the gin joints in the world, she had to walk into mine.

 I remember walking the streets of Bangkok after midnight with her, being captivated by her mischievous green eyes and lost in her kisses.
-I’d never been enraptured by a woman like that before and I’ve never felt it sense.
+I’d never been enraptured by a woman like that before and I’ve never felt it since.

 She asked me what I yearned for in life.
 She was a woman who knew her hunger and curiosity and surrounded herself with those who did as well.
 I was humbled and embarrassed when I told her, “I don’t know anymore”.